-While the above companies made our list of top 10 Medigap companies, there may still be some other solid and reputable insurance companies that offer Medicare Supplement plans near you, depending on where you live.
+While the above companies made our supplemental insurance companies list of the top 10 Medigap providers, there may still be some other solid and reputable insurance companies that offer Medicare Supplement plans near you, depending on where you live.

 These companies can include, in no particular order:

 Not every insurance company sells Medicare Supplement Insurance in every state.
 And even each company’s plan selection can vary within the states it does serve.
-Choosing a Medicare Supplement Insurance company begins with choosing one that serves the area in which you live.
+Choosing the company with the best Medicare insurance begins with choosing one that serves the area in which you live.

 After identifying which companies sell plans in your location, the next step is to determine which Medigap plan is right for your needs.
 Learn the benefits of each type of plan and decide where you need the most coverage.

 Next, compare prices.
 One company’s Plan G might cost more than another company’s Plan G despite the two options both offering the same coverage.
 Also be sure to check out any discounts available from each company.